Natalitta/almond_bakery/README.md

 #### HTML

 The app was developed using templates with HTML as the main language.

 #### CSS & Bootstrap

 The app was styled using an external CSS file and Bootstrap framework.

 #### JavaScript

 JavaScript was used to set timeout for message alerts and redirect after deletion of an order.

 #### Gitpod
 The app was developed using Gitpod IDE

 #### GitHub
 The source code is hosted on GitHub

 #### Git
 Used to commit and push code during the development of the web app

 #### Font Awesome
 Used for icons throughout the site

 #### Favicon

 favicon files were created at https://favicon.io/favicon-converter/

 #### Python

 Python was the main programming language used for the application using the Django Framework.

 Python Modules:

     Django Class based views
     Mixins
     messages
     date
     timedelta

 External Python Modules:

-        Django
     cloudinary
     crispy-forms
     gunicorn

 ## Testing
 ### Validator Testing

 The application was tested to ensure that the code passes the official validators.

 ### HTML